MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-security-settings-and-ip-protection.md

 [!INCLUDE[2021_releasewave2_changed](../includes/2021_releasewave2_changed.md)]

 When developing an extension, your code is by default protected against downloading or debugging.
-Read below about the security setting and adding Intellectual Property (IP) protection against downloading or debugging into an extension to see the source code in the extensions.
+Read below about adding Intellectual Property (IP) protection against downloading or debugging into an extension to see the source code in the extensions.

 The extension development package provides a pre-configured setting for protection against viewing or downloading the code of the extensions.
 However, this setting can also be controlled in the manifest; the `app.json` file.

-## Resource Exposure Policy
+## The properties of the resource exposure policy

 > [!NOTE]
 > With [!INCLUDE [prod_short](includes/prod_short.md)] 2021 release wave 2, the `ShowMyCode` setting has been replaced by the `resourceExposurePolicy` setting which offers a richer access control.
 The `ShowMyCode` will be deprecated in a future release and cannot be used together with the `resourceExposurePolicy` setting.
 If `ShowMyCode` is set, default values for `resourceExposurePolicy` will be applied (`false`).